 The Five Talents UK Model

-All of our programmes are designed by our partners adapted to the local needs, but each follow a basic model that has been developed over the past ten years.
+All of our programmes are designed by our partners and adapted to the local needs, but each follow a basic model that has been developed over the past ten years.

 Our local staff travel out to rural areas and provide sensitisation sessions to potential clients.
 If they're interested, members form a group comprised of trusted friends who act as co-guarantors.

-After the group has formed, members receive Five Talents' unique curricular, covering financial literacy and ethical business principles.
+After the group has formed, members receive Five Talents' unique curriculum, covering financial literacy and ethical business principles.
 Each curriculum is customised to meet local needs, but all of our training programmes make use of a standardised best principle framework.

 On average, after six consecutive months of active saving, members are entitled to seek a loan from an accumulated pot.
 Clients provide business plans to their groups to demonstrate their ability to pay back the loan.
 By this stage the Loan Officers have gotten to know the client, visiting their homes and businesses and developing a strong relationship.

 Loans are made to members at rates determined by the groups themselves.
 As our programmes increasingly move to a paper-less system, these loans are now being made via mobile money.

 Loans are made at rates that are typically around 1% per month (though this does vary up and down depending on the groups themselves).
 This is significantly below the market-rate for our rural clients.
 Loan repayments are made over periods ranging from three to twelve months.

 In all of our savings-led programmes, the interest is kept within the group and shared out to members as an annual dividend.
 These dividends are often the first time our clients have received interest on their savings.